Cogmasters/concord/README.md

 If you are not familiar with git and are not comformtable with creating pull requests without introducing merge commits, please check our [Commit Guidelines](docs/COMMIT_GUIDELINES.md).

-### Design

-The primary design goals are:

-- easy to use for the end users: we use multi-threading and synchronous IO to support concurrency so you only need to focus on the logic.
-We carefully craft the library to use computing resources efficiently so performance should never be an issue.

-- easy to reason about the code: we use the most native data structures, the simplest algorithms, and intuitive interfaces.

-- easy to debug (networking and logic) errors: extensive assertion and logging facilities.

-- superior reliability

-### Implementation

-Orca is implemented in plain C. The symbols are organized in a intuitive fashion to be easily identified by matching to the REST API docs.

-There are three purposes for this:

-1. Reduce the need of thoroughly documenting every Orca API
-2. Reduce our user's cognitive burden of having to read both Orca API documenation and supported REST API documentations.
-3. The codebase becomes easier to navigate.

-Orca's implementation has minimum external dependencies to make bot deployment deadly simple.

 Keywords:
 libdiscord, discord library in C.